kaarenliangg/Project0/README.md

 ### Challenges
 When you are minimising the window's width, the background image would crop with image ratio, which results in a white background on the bottom of the page.

-Game is not tested on mobile, therefore, is best used on computer with full sized browser.
+Game is displayed properly on mobile.
+The transitions are quite slow.
+User experience is best on desktop.

 ## How to use the project